 /etc/udev/rules.d/65-aimtrak.rules and place the following contents into it:

 This configuration will be correct for the AimTrak lightguns, however each brand of lightgun will require their own settings.

 Configure Xorg inputs¶

-Next, we’ll configure Xorg to treat the Lightguns as a “Floating” device.
-This is important for multiple lightguns to work correctly, and ensures each gun’s “mouse pointer” is NOT merged with the main system mouse pointer.
+Next, we’ll configure Xorg to treat the lightguns as a “Floating” device.
+This is important for multiple lightguns to work correctly and ensures each gun’s emulated mouse pointer is NOT merged with the main system mouse pointer.

 These first three lines tell MAME to enable lightgun support, to tell MAME that we’re using a lightgun instead of a mouse, and to use the x11 provider.